 Joshua Prever is the Chair of the Miami pro bono committee.
 Lawyers in Miami participate in Dade County Bar Association’s Legal Line clinic.
 During this monthly phone clinic, lawyers answer basic legal questions and provide limited advice on a broad range of topics affecting low-income individuals in the Miami Dade area.

-Led by Chair James Walsh and Vice-Chair Amanda Goceljak, the Princeton Office Pro Bono Committee works to develop interesting and varied pro bono projects for its lawyers.
+Led by Chair Kevin Grant and Vice-Chair Amanda Goceljak, the Princeton Office Pro Bono Committee works to develop interesting and varied pro bono projects for its lawyers.
 Princeton also enjoys a robust non-profit counseling practice.
 Most recently, Princeton lawyers assisted an adult literacy non-profit in a merger transaction and negotiated a licensing agreement on behalf of an organization that raises money for cancer research.
 Princeton lawyers also participate in various clinics including advising victims of Superstorm Sandy who lost their homes and businesses along the New Jersey shore.

 Morgan Lewis has active pro bono committees in our two Texas offices.